niucheng/NPU/README.md

 NPU
 ===

 Network Processing Unit, a.k.a.
-Network processor.
+Network Processor (NP).